icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [pr-return](https://github.com/zpm-zsh/pr-return) - Plugin for ZSH which displays the exit status of the last command run.
 - [pr-user](https://github.com/zpm-zsh/pr-user) - Creates a global variable that can be used in prompts.
 - [presenter-mode](https://github.com/idadzie/zsh-presenter-mode) - Expands aliases during presentations.
 It also increases the terminal window's contrast to enhance visibility.
-- [pretty-time (sindresorhus)](https://github.com/sindresorhus/pretty-time-zsh) - 将秒转换为人类可读的字符串：165392 → 1d 21h 56m 32s.
+- [pretty-time (sindresorhus)](https://github.com/sindresorhus/pretty-time-zsh) - Convert seconds to a human readable string: 165392 → 1d 21h 56m 32s.
 - [pretty-time (zpm-zsh)](https://github.com/zpm-zsh/pretty-time) - Converts raw seconds into human-readable strings.
 - [prettyping](https://github.com/unixorn/prettyping) - Adds a wrapper around the standard ping tool with the objective of making the output prettier, more colorful, more compact, and easier to read.
 - [prezto-last-working-dir](https://github.com/JoniVanderheijden/prezto-last-working-dir) - Keeps track of the last used working directory and automatically jumps into it for new shells, unless the starting directory is not `$HOME`.
 Includes a `lwd` alias.